docker-mailserver/docker-mailserver/docs/content/index.md

 You might also want to check out:

-1. A list of all configuration options is documented on [the ENV page][docs-environment].
+1. A list of [all configuration options via ENV][docs-environment]
-2. A list of all optional and automatically created configuration files and directories is available [on the dedicated page][docs-optionalconfig].
+2. A list of [all optional and automatically created configuration files and directories][docs-optionalconfig]

 !!! tip

     Definitely check out the [FAQ][docs-faq] for more information and tips!
 Please do not open an issue before you have read through the full documentation, including the [FAQ][docs-faq]!

-[docs-environment]: ./config/environment.md
+[docs-environment]: ./config/environment/
-[docs-userpatches]: ./faq.md/#how-to-adjust-settings-with-the-user-patchessh-script
+[docs-userpatches]: ./faq/#how-to-adjust-settings-with-the-user-patchessh-script
-[docs-setupsh]: ./config/setup.sh.md
+[docs-setupsh]: ./config/setup.sh/
-[docs-optionalconfig]: ./config/advanced/optional-config.md
+[docs-optionalconfig]: ./config/advanced/optional-config/
-[docs-faq]: ./faq.md
+[docs-faq]: ./faq/

 ### Tests

 DMS employs a variety of tests.
 If you want to know more about our test suite, view our [testing docs][docs-tests].

-[docs-tests]: ./contributing/tests.md
+[docs-tests]: ./contributing/tests/

 ### Contributing

 We are always happy to welcome new contributors.
 For guidelines and entrypoints please have a look at the [Contributing section][docs-contributing].

-[docs-contributing]: ./contributing/issues-and-pull-requests.md
+[docs-contributing]: ./contributing/issues-and-pull-requests/